THE ELEONORA DUSE SCHOLARSHIP

 The Eleonora Duse Scholarship is annually awarded to one passionate student dedicated to lifelong artistic development and actor training.
 The winning candidate is selected based on the applicant’s artistic achievements, community leadership, and interest in Lee Strasberg’s work.

 The Eleonora Duse Scholarship is open to international non-matriculated students only.
-(Domestic students should apply for the Johnny Depp Scholarship).
 To be considered, individuals must submit the completed application and required supplemental materials.
 The Eleanora Duse Scholarship is awarded each academic year for three consecutive semesters (Fall, Winter & Spring) of full-time study in the One-Year Conservatory Program at the New York campus.
 Scholarship recipients should expect to begin their studies at the start of the Fall semester commencing in September.
-Completed applications, including all supplemental information, must be postmarked by the application due date.
-No emailed applications will be considered.
-Please pay close attention to the application deadlines- applications must be submitted by mail only and between April 1st and June 1st- no earlier or later
+Please pay close attention to the application deadlines; applications must be submitted by email between April 1st and June 1st – no earlier or later – without exception.

-- 18 years or older by the start of the Fall semester of the current year
+- 18 years or older by the start of the Fall term of the current year

 - International student (not a US citizen or permanent resident)

-- Be a New York applicant for the Fall term
+- Intend to study in New York for the Fall 2024 term if they are chosen

 - Have completed high school or the equivalent with a 2.5 GPA (75/100) or higher